sunilmhta/File_Explorer/README.md

 **License:**
 	*GPL V.3*

-    Amazing File Manager, an open source file manager for the Android system This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or
+    GS3 File Manager, an open source file manager for the Android system This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or